trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

 The tutorial uses the LIGO programming language, which is one of the languages that you can write Tezos smart contracts in.
 Specifically, this tutorial uses the CameLIGO version of LIGO, which has syntax similar to OCaml, but you don't need any experience with OCaml or LIGO to do this tutorial.

-- If you are more familiar with JavaScript, try [Deploy a smart contract with jsLIGO](/tutorials/deploy-your-first-smart-contract/jsligo).
+- If you are more familiar with JavaScript, try [Deploy a smart contract with jsLIGO](./jsligo).
-- If you are more familiar with Python, try [Deploy a smart contract with SmartPy](/tutorials/deploy-your-first-smart-contract/smartpy).
+- If you are more familiar with Python, try [Deploy a smart contract with SmartPy](./smartpy).
+- To learn the Archetype language, try [Deploy a smart contract with Archetype](./archetype).

 In this tutorial, you will learn how to: